spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 runs if a particular input is specified.

 ### Pipeline
-Run an existing pipeline: you can select any pipeline from this application and run it as a sub-pipeline.
+Select any pipeline and run it as a sub-pipeline.
+You can run pipelines from both the current application and any other Spinnaker applications that you have access to.
+You can choose whether to wait for the results of the sub-pipeline before this stage completes.
+If you wait for results, the end state of this stage reflects the end state of the sub-pipeline.
+Otherwise, the this stage is marked successful as soon as the sub-pipeline starts.

 ### Resize Server Group
 Resize the oldest, newest, or second newest Server Group.
 You can resize the